Lottery tax calculator

 The most important variables are the state tax structure, the withholding threshold, and whether you take a lump sum or annuity payout.

-Current state tax structure.
+Current state tax treatment for lottery winners.

 Estimated take-home on a $1M prize after federal and applicable taxes under the default page assumptions.

-Illustrative estimate based on current page assumptions.
-Actual filing outcomes can differ.
+Illustrative estimate based on the current page assumptions.
+Actual filing outcomes can differ based on income, deductions, and residency.

 Use this section as the clean reference view for how Puerto Rico taxes lottery winnings and when state withholding actually begins.